postmates/cernan/README.md

 There are no configurable options for the null sink.

-### crd_transmitter
+### federation_transmitter

-The crd_transmitter sink accepts cernan-internal information according to the program laid out in [Cernan Remote Destination](#cernan-remote-destination).
+The `federation_transmitter` sink accepts cernan-internal information according to the program laid out in [Federation](#federation).

-You may configure which IP and port the `crd_transmitter` will bind to.
-In the following, the transmitter is enabled and configured to ship to a `crd_receiver` on localhost.
+You may configure which IP and port the `federation_transmitter` will bind to.
+In the following, the transmitter is enabled and configured to ship to a `federation_receiver` on localhost.

 ```
-[crd_transmitter]
+[federation_transmitter]
 port = 1972
 host = "127.0.0.1"
 ```

-## Cernan Remote Destiation
+## Federation

 Sometimes it is desirable to forward some or all of the points inbound to another cernan instance.
-The CRD subsystem is for you.
+The Federation subsystem is for you.
 The 'receiver' cernan instance will listen on a TCP port, ingest points and then emit them through its own sinks.
 The 'transmitter' host will emit to its configured 'reciever'.

 Until [issue 39](https://github.com/postmates/cernan/issues/39) is resolved _all_ points inbound will go to all sinks.
-Once that issue is resolved, it will be possible to route points into different sinks, one of which may be `crd_transmitter`.
+Once that issue is resolved, it will be possible to route points into different sinks, one of which may be `federation_transmitter`.

 ## Prior Art